timescale/docs/timescaledb/getting-started/create-cagg/index.md

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/continuous-aggregate.jpg" alt="Continuous aggregate upon creation"/>

-Second, TimescaleDB provides ongoing updates to continuous aggregate data with automatic continuous aggregate refresh policy.
+Second, TimescaleDB provides ongoing updates to continuous aggregate data with an automatic continuous aggregate refresh policy.
 This schedules an automatic job that re-calculates new data for a specific interval of time.
 Thus, the policy only recomputes the newest changes in the raw data rather then recomputing everything.